danome/TagNet/01_RPi_Build.md

 The Linux installation requires some configuration for localiziation of Operating System.
 Raspian provides a program to perform the configuration which uses an ascii character based GUI.
 Alternatively, there are command line tools for setting most of the parameters we are interested in for our Basestation (but alas not all).
 See Notes below for details on these methods.

 * RUN raspi-config
-    * Interfacing Options
-        * enable SPI
+    * Change password
-        * enable SSH
+    * Network Options
         * hostname
+    * Boot Options
-    * password
+        * B1 console
-    * localization
+    * Localization Options
         * change locale
             * unselect:  en_GB.UTF-8 UTF-8
             * select:    en_US.UTF-8 UTF-8
             * set it as system default
         * change wifi country
         * change timezone
+    * Interfacing Options
+        * enable SPI
+        * enable SSH
+    * advanced Options
-    * advanced, expand file system to fill SD card
+        * A1 expand file system to fill SD card

 # Software Installation